-Why You Need to Rethink the Talking-Head Video: 4 Tips to Improve Video Engagement
+Why You Need to Rethink the Talking-Head Video: 4 Tips to Improve Engagement

 When you or someone on your team suggests a marketing video, is “talking head” the format that comes to mind?
 If you’re nodding yes, that makes sense.
-It’s one of the most common web formats—plus, it’s what marketers are most familiar with.
+Among many different video interview styles, talking to the camera is one of the most common.
+Plus, it’s what marketers are most familiar with.

 A talking-head video is one where the main action involves someone just talking to the camera, either right into it or slightly to the side, interview style.

-To be clear, there is nothing inherently wrong with a video of a person speaking on camera.
-If you’ve read any of my other blog posts, you’ll know I’m a huge proponent of telling stories through video.
+To be clear, there is nothing inherently wrong with a video of a person talking to the camera.
+At Tendo we’re huge proponents of telling stories through video.
 There are likely dozens of articulate speakers with very interesting stories and insights to share, but there’s a better way to get the message across.

-The popularity of talking-head web videos has led to an unintended consequence: the belief that all you need for an engaging video is a camera and a speaker.
+The popularity of talking-head web videos has led to an unintended consequence: the belief that all you need for an engaging video is a camera and a person to do the talking.

 But that’s not the case.
-Video of one person talking—captured with one camera from a single perspective—without supporting footage isn’t dynamic enough to engage a web audience.
+Video of one person talking to the camera—captured with one camera from a single perspective—without supporting footage isn’t dynamic enough to engage a web audience.

 Web user experience (UX) guru Jakob Nielsen has a theory for this.
 In his article, “Talking-Head Video Is Boring Online,” Nielsen reminds us that while television invites “passive engagement,” the Internet is a “sit forward” medium.

 In other words, people watching video online are easily distracted and often seek out other stimuli.
-See the heat-map imagery in the article showing where viewers’ eyes go when they watch talking heads:
+See the heat-map imagery from the article showing where viewers’ eyes go when they watch talking heads:

 - Use two cameras: Shooting with two cameras is the first step for creating more dynamic videos.
 By alternating perspectives on your subject, your viewer is less likely to grow bored.
 In addition, using a second, floating camera gives you the option to integrate more creative cinematography.